andrewcooke/ParserCombinator.jl/README.md

 (matched) to be read again.
 This reduces memory consumption (since read data can be discarded), but only accepts LL(1) grammars.

-To allow parsing of a wider range of grammars, Parse then introduces the `Try` combinator, which enables backtracking in some (generally small) portion of the grammar.
+To allow parsing of a wider range of grammars, Parsec then introduces the `Try` combinator, which enables backtracking in some (generally small) portion of the grammar.